OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

   > [!NOTE]
   > The **Resource** value is the **Application ID URI** you set when you registered the add-in.
 The **Scopes** section is used only to generate a consent dialog box if the add-in is sold through AppSource.

+1. Save and close the file.

 ### Setup for single-tenant

 If you chose "Accounts in this organizational directory only" for **SUPPORTED ACCOUNT TYPES** when you registered the add-in, you need to take these additional setup steps:

 1. Go back to the Azure Portal and open the **Overview** blade of the add-in's registration.
 Copy the **Directory (tenant) ID**.

 1. In the web.config, replace the "common" in the value of **ida:Authority** with the GUID you copied in the preceding step.
 When you are finished the value should look similar to this: `<add key="ida:Authority" value="https://login.microsoftonline.com/12345678-91ab-cdef-0123-456789abcdef/oauth2/v2.0" />`.

+1. Save and close the web.config.

 ## Code the client side